 A key element of our strategy is to identify and develop a broad pipeline of product candidates using our ex vivo and in vivo cell engineering platforms and advance those product candidates through clinical development for the treatment of various different diseases.
+We have not commenced clinical trials for any product candidates developed with these platforms.
 The scientific research that forms the basis of our efforts to develop product candidates with our platforms is still ongoing.
 We are not aware of any FDA-approved therapeutics that are cell products derived from pluripotent stem cells (PSCs) or that utilize our fusogen technology.
 Further, the scientific evidence that supports the feasibility of developing therapeutic treatments based on our platforms is both preliminary and limited.
 As a result, we are exposed to a number of unforeseen risks, and it is difficult to predict the types of challenges and risks that we may encounter during development of our product candidates.

 Preclinical and clinical testing of product candidates is inherently unpredictable and may lead to unexpected results, in particular when such product candidates are based on novel technologies.
 For example, we have not tested our cell engineering platforms on all pluripotent and differentiated cell types or in all microenvironments, and results from one cell type or microenvironment may not translate into other cell types or microenvironments.
 In addition, our current gene editing approaches rely on novel gene editing reagents that may have unanticipated or undesirable effects or prove to be less effective than we expect.
-Also, we are in the early stages of testing product candidates developed using our cell engineering platforms in humans, and our current data are limited to animal models and preclinical cell lines and assays, which may not accurately predict the safety and efficacy of our product candidates in humans.
+Also, we have not tested any of the product candidates that we are developing using our cell engineering platforms in humans.
+Further, our current data are limited to animal models and preclinical cell lines and assays, which may not accurately predict the safety and efficacy of our product candidates in humans.
 We may encounter significant challenges creating appropriate models and assays for evaluating the safety and purity of our product candidates and may not be able to provide sufficient data or other evidence, to the satisfaction of regulatory authorities, that certain unexpected results observed in preclinical and clinical testing of our product candidates are not indicative of the potential safety issues of such product candidates.
 In addition, we may use manufacturing reagents and materials across various programs and initiatives.
 Certain reagents and materials may be novel and have unknown or unanticipated effects, including with respect to a product candidate's safety, efficacy, or manufacturability.
 Any unanticipated or adverse effects related or attributed to such reagents or materials could affect all the programs and initiatives in which they are used, and result in delays and harm our ability to timely and successfully progress our product candidates through preclinical and clinical development.